Women and Gambling – Insights for Industry

 Operating throughout England, Scotland and Wales, GamCare’s Women’s Programme is raising awareness about gambling related harms experienced by women and uncovering the negative impact of stigma.
 The programme places women at the heart of these discussions.

-Marina Smith, Women’s Programme Manager, recently spoke to Racing Post about what industry could do to better project female customers.
+Marina Smith, Women’s Programme Manager, recently spoke to Racing Post about what industry could do to better protect female customers.
 Her insights include:

 - Gambling addiction can be even more hidden with women, given the heavy expectations placed on them by society to be good mothers, good housekeepers, so admitting they have gambled away money meant for the family can be really difficult.